Home fires can be devastating. However there are a range of measures you can take to keep your family and home safe from fire. Here are some top tips:

 - when a total fire ban (see video below) has not been declared;

-- when the fire danger rating is low/moderate or high;
+- when the fire danger rating is not Very High, Severe, Extreme or Catastrophic;

 - a 3m clearance in radius has been established, clear of all bush and flammable material;